hodgesmr/Empress/README.md

 Use Markdown to author your blog posts.
 All posts should be placed in `/content/posts/`.

 The Empress build process works by referencing files that have a commit in your git tree.
 While authoring a post (or changing any file), git commit as usual to track your changes.
-Once you are ready to publish your blog, add, commit, and then run `/build.rb`.
+Once you are ready to publish your blog, add, commit, and then run `/build.rb`. **Important:** the build will fail if you have untracked files in `/content/posts/`.
 You can see your changes locally with `/launch.py` before pushing.

 ####Conventions